Academics

 1967

-Richard Chase Tolman Professor of Theoretical Astrophysics, California Institute of Technology (1989-2004); Pehong and Adele Chen Professor of Particle Astrophysics and Cosmology, Stanford University (2004- )
+Richard Chase Tolman Professor of Theoretical Astrophysics, California Institute of Technology (1989-2003); Pehong and Adele Chen Professor of Particle Astrophysics and Cosmology and now Luke Blossom Professor in the School of Humanities and Social Sciences, Stanford University (2003- ).
+Winner of the Royal Astronomical Society Gold Medal 2013 for his contributions to theoretical astrophysics

 Bodington, Nathan